 Tail Your Log Files via SSH

-If your Kinsta hosting plan has SSH access (Business 1 and higher), you can tail the logs while you experiment on your site.
+You can tail the logs while you experiment on your site using SSH.
 This basically means you can watch the log update live while testing.
+All Kinsta’s hosting plans include SSH access.

 Show last 500 lines